Women and Witchcraft - the Horrifying History of Female Sourcery

 Margery Jourdemayne, the witch of Eye, was a seer, trusted by clerics, courtiers, and monarchs.
-She was the confident of Dutchess Eleanor Cobham, wife, to the kings brothel.
+She was the confident of Dutchess Eleanor Cobham, wife to the kings brother.
 But when the Duchess was accused of sorcery, Margery’s life was in the balance.

 “Thou shalt not suffer a witch to live”.
 This one line from the Bible set in motion a bloody persecution, under the reign of Britain’s’ most superstitious king: James I. Hear how the king’s voyage to meet his wife Anne of Denmark convinced him that witches were plotting to kill him – leading to the monarch writing a book on witchcraft.
 Find out how the diabolical pillywinks were used to torture a poor house maid.

 The Pendle Witch Trails are the most shocking persecutions in English history.
 Two Lancashire families in were put on trial in Lancaster Castle, and the evidence of a nine year old girl condemned them to a brutal end.